oneclick/rubyinstaller.org-website/README.md

 bundle install
 ```

-Now you can run the jekyll generator and embedded server:
+Now you can run the jekyll generator and embedded web server:
 ```sh
 jekyll serve --drafts
 ```